All Episodes

 Every time I listen to the news.

-I never listen, I never watch CNN.
+I never watch CNN.

-I just um but I know what's going on every single day.
+But I know what's going on every single day.

 So I know what's happening.

-Uh and I don't it's not something I have to try to do.
+And it's not something I have to try to do.

-But I still look at this country, as you just said, uh as as the greatest country on the face of the earth, and while we hear stories about Iran's building up and the Russians are starting to beat the drums again and all the stuff going on in the Middle East, there still is nowhere in the world it can compare to us.
+And while we hear stories about Iran's building up and the Russians are starting to beat the drums again and all the stuff going on in the Middle East, there still is nowhere in the world that can compare to us.

-Uh and the the we're we're fed the daily notion that we're the only nation in the world in trouble.
+And we're fed the daily notion that we're the only nation in the world in trouble.

-We got Venezuela, it's going great guns.
+We've got Venezuela, it's going great guns.

-We got China, man, their economy is growing.
+We've got China, man, their economy's growing.

 They're in trouble.

-China isn't don't let anybody tell you they're not.
+China isn't, don't let anybody tell you they're not.

-But uh aside from that, you know, we people like you, you're there there are more people like you than you know who are willing to fight for the country to maintain the institutions and traditions that have defined it and have uh have made it great, and there are more of you than you know, and it's you know, we're we're we uh we still have uh an opportunity here for a for a rosy future.
+But aside from that, you know, people like you, there are more people like you than you know, who are willing to fight for the country, to maintain the institutions and traditions that have defined it and have made it great.

 The nation has always been threatened from outside and from within.